Domferr/Software-Engineering-Project-3/README.md

 TASK 6
 We added the GeneticAlgorithm class which performs the genetic algorithm on a solution.
 Initially we create P (GENERATION_SIZE) random solutions.
 The fitness of each solution is evaluated by the evaluate function in the solution class.
-We order the population of solutions according to energy (which is just the opposite of fitness).
-The reproduce method selects the fittest M members (GENERATION_CULL) for mating and culls all but the fittest P solutions.
-Then the reproduceRandomly method is called which performs a mating on two solutions and returns a new solution.
+We order the population of solutions by their energy.
+The reproduce method replaces the worst M (GENERATION_CULL) members with new solutions.
+Then the reproduceRandomly method is called which performs a mating on two solutions from the top P (TOP_SOLUTIONS) of the population and returns a new solution.
 This is done in the solution factory class by calling createByMating.
 Here a mutation probability is introduced where the mutation only has a certain chance of taking place.
 The new offspring is added to the population.
 We stop the algorithm once it reaches a plateau, i.e. no more significant improvements are made by the mating process.
 In the unit tests we test to make sure that the constraint are not violated by the new solution produced.